piim-lab/patents-collab/README.md

 - `data/raw`: Original database, without deduplication and classification.
 It can also be obtained at https://github.com/cie-cefet-mg/inpi-db/tree/main/data/processos/patente.
 - `data/final`: Processed files from each magazine used.
-- `data/dicionario-dados.pdf`: Data dictionary explaining what each field means in the patents' JSON files.

 ## Prerequisites